rasmussiljander/self-learning/README.md

 A very simple SARIMA project that was completed as a task part of a summer internship application in 2021.
 The project was completed locally but migrated to this repo in 2024.

+### Herd Simulation

+A fully designed herd simulation program (2019), that executes a random herd-type visual simulation of self-driving 2D cars, using the package `PyQt5`.
+More information about this old `Python` can be found (in Finnish) in the `docs/` directory.
+This was also added in the `reports/` directory that contains miscellaneous older school project reports.

 ### Student Register

 `student_register/`